 Tea Plant Pruning

 Tea is usually grown in tropical or subtropical areas.
 Plant your tea shrubs in a warm site that gets full sun for best growth.
-You’ll need to plant them in well-drained, acidic or pH neutral soil some distance from trees and structures.
-Tea plant pruning
+You’ll need to plant them in well-drained, acidic, or pH neutral soil some distance from trees and structures.
+Tea plant pruning begins quickly after planting.